Small Bathroom Ideas — 31 Tiny, Yet Super Clever Spaces That Easily Fit Style and Practicality

 Small shower storage ideas might not be the most exciting aspect of bathroom design, but it's one of the most important.
 And recessed shelving is a chic way to add storage without protruding into the room and adding too much visual bulk.

-24. Allude to height with wall panelling
+28. Allude to height with wall panelling

 (Image credit: James Merrell)

-And if paneling isn't an option for your bathroom, a striped wallpaper or something with a vertical print will have a similar effect.
-It's the oldest trick in the interior design book for a reason, it works.
+And, if paneling isn't an option for your bathroom, a striped wallpaper or something with a vertical print will have a similar effect.
+It's the oldest trick in the interior design book for a reason — it works.

-'Bathrooms are now as much relaxation spaces as practical spaces, so consider your lighting at the planning stage to maximize opportunities.' says Peter Bowles, Founder of Original BTC.
-'Asking your electrician to install several circuits means you’ll be able to introduce texture and depth, which is particularly useful in smaller bathrooms where there is often little natural light.
-Most bathrooms will benefit from a central lighting source in the form of a ceiling light and a combination of practical, space-saving wall lights and spotlights – wall lights are a great choice for bathrooms, especially if you have low ceilings.'
+"Bathrooms are now as much relaxation spaces as practical spaces, so consider your lighting at the planning stage to maximize opportunities," says Peter Bowles, founder of Original BTC.
+"Asking your electrician to install several circuits means you’ll be able to introduce texture and depth, which is particularly useful in smaller bathrooms where there is often little natural light.
+Most bathrooms will benefit from a central lighting source in the form of a ceiling light and a combination of practical, space-saving wall lights and spotlights; wall lights are a great choice for bathrooms, especially if you have low ceilings."

-26. Expand space with stripes
+30. Expand space with stripes

-Small bathroom with bold stripes
+Small bathroom with bold black and white stripes

 (Image credit: Olga Hanono)

-'Bathrooms are a great space to experiment with pattern and color.
-I love to bold patterned walls that surprise and delight you every time you walk into the room.' says Damla Turgut, founder and creative director of Otto Tiles.
+"Bathrooms are a great space to experiment with pattern and color," says Damla Turgut, founder and creative director of Otto Tiles.
+"I love bold patterned walls that surprise and delight you every time you walk into the room."

-'Whilst most people will tend to opt for whites, neutrals, and lighter tones on bathroom walls, using bold, bright, or dark colors and patterns can add a real sense of luxury to bathroom space.
-We love to use striped tiles, they’re somewhat of a signature for us and can really add a fun element to the bathroom wall.'
+"While most people tend to opt for whites, neutrals, and lighter tones on bathroom walls, using bold, bright, or dark colors and patterns can add a real sense of luxury to bathroom space," says Damla.
+"We love to use striped tiles, they’re somewhat of a signature for us and can really add a fun element to the bathroom wall.
+As a design, they also create the illusion of a much larger space tricking the eye to add length or width to a space which makes them a good choice for smaller spaces."

-27. Keep things simple with clean lines
+31. Keep things simple with clean lines

-Small bathroom with dark blue bathroom vanity
+Small bathroom with dark blue bathroom vanity and white walls

 (Image credit: David Hartz)